ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 mitigated by the following factors:

-- the relationship between auditors and logs is not sensitive in the way that the relationship between clients and servers is;
+- the relationship between auditors and logs is not sensitive in the way that the relationship between HTTPS clients and HTTPS servers is;

-- because auditors regularly exchange STHs with each other, the re-appearance of a targeted STH from some auditor does not imply that the auditor was the original one targeted by the log.
+- because auditors regularly exchange STHs with each other, the re-appearance of a targeted STH from some auditor does not imply that the auditor was the original one targeted by the log;

-- An HTTPS client's relationship to a log is not sensitive in the way that its relationship to a server is.
+- an HTTPS client's relationship to a log is not sensitive in the way that its relationship to an HTTPS server is.
 As long as the client does not query the log for more than individual STHs, the client should not leak anything else to the log itself.
-However, a collaborating log and server could use this technique to fingerprint a targeted HTTPS client.
+However, a log and an HTTPS server which are collaborating could use this technique to fingerprint a targeted HTTPS client.

 Note that an HTTPS client in the configuration described in this document doesn't make direct use of the STH itself.
 Its fetching of